Breiðablik (women's basketball)

 The Breiðablik women's basketball team, commonly known as Breiðablik, is the women's basketball department of the Breiðablik multi-sport club.
 It is based in Kópavogur, Iceland.
 As of 2018–2019 season its plays in the Icelandic top-tier Úrvalsdeild kvenna.

 History

 During their first season in the Úrvaldeild in 1994–95, Breiðablik won the national championship after beating Keflavík in the finals.

 In 2017 the club won promotion from 1. deild kvenna to the Úrvalsdeild.

 In 2019, Breiðablik finished last in the league but was speared from relegation as Stjarnan withdrew its team from the Úrvalsdeild.

+On 15 December 2023, Breiðablik withdrew its team from the Úrvalsdeild after several players terminated their contract and left the team.
+At the time of its withdrawal, the team had lost 12 of its 13 games.